learn-co-curriculum/dsc-coding-logistic-regression-from-scratch/README.md

 ## Introduction

 In this lab, you'll practice your ability to translate mathematical algorithms into python functions.
-This will deepen and solidify your understanding of the logistic regression!
+This will deepen and solidify your understanding of logistic regression!

 ## Objectives